znesic/UdeM_Chambers_Nature2023/README.md

 UdeM_show_one_run(dataStruct,2,10,'exp_B')
 ```

+Note: This code has a bug that made CH4 exponential fits less reliable so we mostly used the linear fits.
+This bug has been fixed in the following release but, to keep the results from the paper reproducible, this repository contains the original version of the code.

 ### QC processing:
 This next function can only be run with the real dataset (with the data/all_chambers.mat file), which can be requested by contacting Carolina Voigt (carolina.voigt@uef.fi).